ViktorAgren/fpl-stats-dashboard/README.md

 - **Sorting**: Click on column headers to sort the data.
 - **Filtering**: Use the input fields below column headers to filter data.
 You can use >, <, and = for numeric comparisons.
-- **Show/Hide Columns**: Click the "Show/Hide Columns" dropdown to select which columns to display.
+- **Show/Hide Columns**: Click the "Variables Selection" dropdown to select which columns to display.
 - **Create Custom Column**: Enter a column name and a formula (e.g., `goals_scored * 4`) to create a new column.
 - **Resize Columns**: Drag the edge of a column header to resize it.
+- **Row Selection**: Click checkboxes to select players, or use Ctrl+A to select all visible players.
+- **Export Data**: Use the Export button or Ctrl+E to download data as CSV.
+Selected players will be exported if any are selected.
+- **Pagination**: Use page size dropdown and navigation buttons to browse through data.

 ## API